 Ping pong balls ( US )

 Ping pong balls ( UK )

 Place all items in a shoebox sized box.
 We made the catapult, but you could include the sticks and elastic bands and direct the recipient to a set instructions for how to build it.
-See our YouTube video here.
+See our video catapult instructions here.

 Use: Tissue paper, balloon

 Cut up the tissue paper, blow up the balloon, rub on hair or a jumper and hold over the tissue paper to pick it up.

 See this post for more details about static electricity experiments.

 Watch the colours dissolve into water with this easy candy science activity.

 Filter Paper Chromatography

 Use: Filter paper, washable felt tip pens, pipette, water